skmin-lab/unixmd/docs/source/objects/mqc/main.rst

 - **input_dir** *(string)* - Default: *'./'*

-  This argument designates direcrtory for dynamics output.
+  This argument designates directory for dynamics output.
 All md output, saved log, ... etc will be saved in this directory.
-  If the directory already present, it will be removed and new directory will be made.
+  If the subdirectories are already present, old subdirectories will be renamed with '_old' and new subdirectories will be made.

 \

 - **save_qm_log** *(boolean)* - Default: *False*

-  This argument determines saving QM calculation logs for passed timestep.
-Logs will be saved in '**input_dir**/qm_log_dir'.
+  This argument determines saving QM calculation logs.
+Logs will be saved in '**input_dir**/qm_log'.

 \

 - **save_mm_log** *(boolean)* - Default: *False*

-  This argument determines saving MM calculation logs for passed timestep.
-Logs will be saved in '**input_dir**/mm_log_dir'.
+  This argument determines saving MM calculation logs.
+Logs will be saved in '**input_dir**/mm_log'.
-  If there is no MM data, this argument will be ignored.
+  If **MM** = *none*, this argument will be ignored.

 \